Summit League softball tournament

 The Summit League softball tournament is the conference softball championship of the NCAA Division I's Summit League.
-The top six finishers in the regular season of the conference's eight teams advance to the modified double-elimination tournament, which in 2026 will be held at Connie Claussen Field in Omaha, Nebraska.
+The top six finishers in the regular season of the conference's eight teams advance to the modified double-elimination tournament.
+In 2027 the tournament will be held at Connie Claussen Field in Omaha, Nebraska on the campus of the University of Nebraska–Omaha for the first time.
 The winner of the tournament receives an automatic berth to the NCAA Division I softball championship.

 The league changed its name from the Mid-Continent Conference prior to the 2008 season.
 North Dakota State has won the most championships with 10.
-Omaha (3) is the most recent champion.
+South Dakota (1) is the most recent champion.

 Champions

 By year

 The following is a list of conference champions and sites listed by year.